Stocks edge lower as Wall Street winds down quiet week

-Stocks edged lower Friday, dragged down by a slide from technology companies, as investors digest another round of corporate earnings.
+Stocks edged lower Friday, dragged down by a slide from technology companies and banks, as investors digest another round of corporate earnings.

 The benchmark S&P 500 is on track for its first weekly loss after three weeks of gains.
 Banks, airlines and other major companies kicked off the latest round of earnings.
 The reports have been mostly solid, though Wall Street has been somewhat cool to the results as investors gauge how corporations are faring during the recovery and how they might perform for the rest of the year.